YahooArchive/fake-server/README.md

 ### Limitations
-- Fake-server matches only URI, it won't work with `POST` body data (although you can `POST` to a fake URI)
 - There are two reserved endpoints: POST '/add' and  `DELETE` '/flush'.
 These cannot be used by your application.
-- There is still no support for custom headers in response or for headers in general.
+- There is still no support for request headers validation.
+All you can do is configure the response headers.

 ### Get in touch: